solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 fetched the accounts information for.

-The `ReplRpcUpdatedSlotsServer`, this service is responsible for serving the ReplRpcUpdatedSlotsRequest and sends the `ReplRpcUpdatedSlotsResponse` back to the requestor.
+The `ReplRpcUpdatedSlotsServer`, this service is responsible for serving the `ReplRpcUpdatedSlotsRequest` and sends the `ReplRpcUpdatedSlotsResponse` back to the requestor.
-The response consists of a vector of new slots which is later than the specified last_replicated_slot.
+The response consists of a vector of new slots the validator knows of which is later than the specified last_replicated_slot.
+This services also runs in the main validator.

+The `ReplRpcAccountsRequestor`, this service is responsible for sending the request `ReplRpcAccountsRequest` to its peer validator or replica for the `ReplAccountInfo` for a slot for which it has not completed accounts db replication.
+The `ReplAccountInfo` contains the `ReplAccountMeta`, Hash and the AccountData.
+The `ReplAccountMeta` contains info about the existing `AccountMeta` in addition to the account data length in bytes.

+The `ReplRpcAccountsServer`, this service is reponsible for serving the `ReplRpcAccountsRequest` and sends `ReplRpcAccountsResponse` to the requestor.
+The response contains the count of the ReplAccountInfo and the vector of ReplAccountInfo.
+This service runs both in the validator and the replica relaying replication information.
+The server can stream the account information from its AccountCache or from the storage if already flushed.

+### Compatibility Consideration

+For protocol compatiblilty considerations, all the requests have the replication version which is initially set to 1.
+Alternatively, we can use the validator's version.
+The RPC server side shall check the request version and fail if it is not supported.

+### Replication Setup
+To limit adverse effects on the validator and the replica due to replication, they can be configured with a list of replica nodes which can form a replication pair with it.
+And the replica node is configured with the validator which can serve its requests.

-### AccountsDB Modifications
+### Fault Tolerance
+The main responsibility of making sure the replication is tolerant of faults lies with the replica.
+In case of request failures, the replica shall retry the requests.

 ### Interface